wildfly/quickstart/ejb-security-context-propagation/README.md

 ## Restore the Server Configuration

-You can restore the original server configuration by running the  `restore-configuration.cli` script provided in the root directory of this quickstart or by manually restoring the back-up copy the configuration file.
+You can restore the original server configuration by running the  `restore-configuration.cli` script provided in the root directory of this quickstart or by manually restoring the backup copy the configuration file.

 ### Restore the Server Configuration by Running the JBoss CLI Script